rtCamp/Frappe-Manager/docs/reference/configuration.md

 license_key = "eu01xx..."
 ```

 `[telemetry]` declares `newrelic` and is the umbrella for future backends, so an unrecognised sub-table under it is accepted, retained and reported as an unknown key, not rejected.
-The table was named `[monitoring]` in the 0.20/0.21 development line and, before that, two flat top-level keys (`newrelic_enabled`, `newrelic_license_key`); the 0.21.0 migration moves either shape into `[telemetry.newrelic]` and deletes the old keys.
+The table was named `[monitoring]` in the unreleased 0.20/0.21 development line and, before that, two flat top-level keys (`newrelic_enabled`, `newrelic_license_key`); the 1.0.0 migration moves either shape into `[telemetry.newrelic]` and deletes the old keys.

 With both keys set, FM seeds `workspace/frappe-bench/config/newrelic.ini` (app name `Frappe - <bench>`, SQL recorded obfuscated, `Authorization` and `Cookie` request headers excluded) and adds `NEWRELIC_ENABLED` and `NEWRELIC_LICENSE_KEY` to the `frappe` service's compose environment.
 The wrapper installs the `newrelic` package into the bench venv on first start when it is missing, exports the key as the agent's own `NEW_RELIC_LICENSE_KEY`, then execs Gunicorn under `newrelic-admin`.
 If the env vars are set but `newrelic.ini` is gone, the web process refuses to start; re-seed it with `fm telemetry enable BENCH newrelic --force-config`.